georgy93/PlaygroundAPI/README.md

 | Has own Identity  | no   |  no           | yes/no          |

 #### Domain
-This will contain all entities, value objects, enums, exceptions, interfaces, types and logic specific to the domain layer.
+This will contain all aggregates, entities, value objects, enums, exceptions, interfaces for repositories and domain services, types and logic specific to the domain layer.

 #### Application
 This layer contains all application logic and coordinates business actions.
 It also defines interfaces that are implemented by outside layers.
 For example, if the application need to access a notification service, a new interface would be added to application and an implementation would be created within infrastructure.

  The Application layer is dependent on the domain layer and optionally also on a Utils project in our solution (general helpers and extensions, that we have created to encapsulate boilerplate code).
-It can also include Nugget package references (for example Refit library, Newtonsoft Json, etc.)
+ It can also include Nugget package references (for example Refit library, Polly, Newtonsoft Json, etc.)

 The Application layer should be created following the CQRS principles and contain our MediatR handlers.